 Copyright Paralegal Jobs

-An intellectual property paralegal (IP Paralegal) is the legal assistant professional who facilitates the legal processes by supporting intellectual property attorneys.
-Copyrighting the primary form of cyber law and offers protection to almost any part of intellectual property that has the ability to be transmitted across the Internet.
+An intellectual property paralegal (IP Paralegal) is a legal assistant professional who facilitates the legal processes by supporting intellectual property attorneys.
+Copyrighting is the primary form of cyber law and offers protection to almost any part of intellectual property that has the ability to be transmitted across the Internet.
 Copyright paralegal jobs are often in the fields of movies, music, blogs, and even books, to name a few.

 - Patent Jobs – Patents are the legal instruments that are used by inventors to protect their inventions.
-Paralegal patent jobs include a variety of responsibilities that range from administrative tasks to assisting with intellectual property litigation upon infringement.
+Paralegal patent jobs include a variety of responsibilities that range from administrative tasks to assist with intellectual property litigation upon infringement.
 Patent law is primarily used on the Internet –

 - For new software.